The (anti-)holomorphic sector in $\mathbb{C}/\Lambda$-equivariant cohomology, and the Witten class: Introduction

 \section{Introduction}

-In the classic work \cite{atiyahcircsym}, Atiyah shows how to recover the $\hat{A}$-class of a compact smooth spin manifold $X$ via a formal infinite dimensional version of the Duistermaat-Heckman formula applied to the smooth loop space $\mathrm{Maps}(\mathbb{T},X)$ of maps from a circle to $X$.
+In the classic work \cite{atiyahcircsym}, Atiyah shows how to recover the $\hat{A}$-class of a compact smooth spin\footnote{{The spin structure on $X$ is needed in order to have an orientation on the free loop space $\mathrm{Maps}(\mathbb{T},X)$.
+For the constructions in the present paper, since we are not concerned with integration over loop spaces, the weaker assumption that $X$ is orientable will suffice. }} manifold $X$ via a formal infinite dimensional version of the Duistermaat-Heckman formula applied to the smooth loop space $\mathrm{Maps}(\mathbb{T},X)$ of maps from a circle to $X$.
 Such a formula is a particular case of the well known localization formula for torus equivariant cohomology, extensively treated in \cite{ATIYAHmoment}.
 The appearance of the $\hat{A}$-class in such an infinite dimensional version of localization techniques in torus equivariant cohomology was pointed out by Atiyah as ``a brilliant observation of the physicist E. Witten'' and suggests that, reasoning as in \cite{atiyahcircsym}, the Witten class $\mathrm{Wit}(X)$ \cite{cmp/1104117076,Witten:1987cg}, should emerge from a localization formula for the torus equivariant cohomology of the double loop space $\mathrm{Maps}(\mathbb{T}^2,X)$ of maps from a 2-dimensional torus to $X$.
 This is indeed the case, as long as one makes an a priori unjustified assumption: that the generators $u,v$ of the $\mathbb{T}^2$-equivariant cohomology of a point over $\C$,

 are not independent but rather satisfy a $\C$-linear dependence condition of the form